-Keep a to do list of the actions you want to take AFTER the Kick-Off.
+Keep a to-do list of the actions you want to take AFTER the Kick-Off.

 It’s important to take in as much information as possible during the meeting however it may be next to impossible to do so.
 Keep a to-do list or reminder list but don’t fret over not taking everything in.

-Instead focus on the themes that you’re presented with during the course of the meeting.
+Instead, focus on the themes that you’re presented with during the course of the meeting.
 Some questions you might want to ask yourself are:

-These themes are really what are important to sales leadership.
+These themes are really what is important to sales leadership.
 If you are able to catch on early you can better focus your attention during the meeting as well as retain more of what is important.